UP | HOME

 • People will have to start using ships to travel between continents, similarly to the norm before WWII.

 • Airships may also make a comeback if their technological challenges can be overcome.
+There would certainly be a greater economic demand for airships if gasoline powered planes are no longer viable.

 Perhaps the world will modify the atmosphere to cool the Earth to an extent, but there are no guarantees.
 This also won’t decrease the ocean’s acidity, and it may not be enough to prevent the phytoplankton that the entire ocean ecosystem (and a substantial amount of humanity’s food supply) depend on.

-8. What It Would Be Like To Restart Modern Human Civilization If It Falls
+6.4.
+What It Would Be Like To Restart Modern Human Civilization If It Falls

 Instead of a sudden collapse, humanity will most likely experience a long decline, with some shocks that take us down to lower levels of complex civilization quickly, but not all the way down.
 It will probably be like a series of steps, and it will differ by region.
 There are a lot of unknowns.
 We cannot predict the future in the sense of predicting a sequence of events, but we do know that the current system is unstable, and so we can predict that it will collapse, unless it is reformed in certain ways.